AlainPicard0x0/weather-app/README.md

-A working Weather App using the Darksky API as well as Skycons for images.
+A working Weather App that provides the current temperature and current conditions for your area using the Darksky API as well as Skycons for images.
+App will also give you temperature in Celcius if you click on the "F" symbol under the displayed temperature.
 Must enable location for App to work.